 Rus Broseta has already gained experience with the Orchestre Les Siècles, which performs on period instruments, and with orchestras such as the Beethoven Orchestra Bonn, Bochumer Symphoniker, Orchestre Philharmonique de Liège, and the Orquesta de Valencia.
 He has appeared at numerous music festivals including the Klangspuren Schwaz, Transart Festival Bolzano, Ensems Festival Valencia, and the Cresc… Festival Frankfurt.
 He has worked closely with composers such as Wolfgang Rihm, Hans Zender, Johannes Maria Staud, Thomas Adès, Philippe Manoury, Magnus Lindberg, Martin Matalon, Francisco Coll, and Luca Francesconi.

 Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received valuable guidance from Bernard Haitink, Pierre Boulez, François-Xavier Roth, David Zinman, Kurt Masur, and Steven Sloane.
 He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, the Dutch National Opera Academy in 2010 and the Valencia Youth Symphony Orchestra from 2010 to 2013.
 In 2011, he founded the Spanish chamber orchestra Grup Mixtour, which he still directs today.
 There, he aims to revitalize concert experiences through eclectic programming of music from different eras and with diverse aesthetics.

-Since October 2017 Pablo is the Jove Orquestra de la Generalitat Valenciana Music Director.
+In October 2017 Pablo was named Music Director of the Jove Orquestra de la Generalitat Valenciana.